-A host that runs the Weka software and can also be installed with SSD drives dedicated to the Weka system, providing services to client hosts.
+A host that runs the Weka software and is installed with SSD drives dedicated to the Weka system, providing services to client hosts.
 A group of backend hosts forms a storage cluster.

 The Weka client is software installed on user application servers that need access to Weka file services.
 The Weka client implements a kernel-based filesystem driver and the logic and networking stack to connect to the Weka backend hosts and be part of a cluster.
 In general industry terms, "client" may also refer to an NFS, SMB, or S3 client that uses those protocols to access the Weka filesystem.
 For NFS, SMB, and S3 the Weka client is not required to be installed in conjunction with those protocols.

 A collection of Weka backend hosts, together with Weka clients installed on the application servers, forming one sharable, distributed, and scalable file storage system.

 The target period of time for tiered data to be retained on an SSD.

 The number of data blocks in each logical data protection group.

-Basic Weka configuration involving the creation of a cluster by dedicating complete servers to Weka backends, as opposed to converged deployment.
+A Weka configuration that dedicates complete servers and all of their allocated resources to Weka backends, as opposed to a converged deployment.

 A collection of hardware components that can fail together due to a single root cause.

-A collection of filesystems which share a common tiering policy to object-store.
+A collection of filesystems that share a common tiering policy to object-store.

 Frequently used data (as opposed to warm data), usually residing on SSDs.

 Amount of space available for user data on SSDs in a configured Weka system.

-The total capacity assigned to filesystems.
+The total capacity that is assigned to filesystems.
 This includes both SSD and object store capacity.